-As part of the improved suite of environmental charges Heathrow is proposing to adopt Chapter 14 of Annex 16 to the Chicago Convention as its' lowest charge category for noise to encourage further reductions in aircraft noise emissions.
+As part of the improved suite of environmental charges, Heathrow has decided to adopt Chapter 14 of Annex 16 to the Chicago Convention as its lowest charge category for noise to encourage further reductions in aircraft noise emissions.
 This means that aircraft types with at least 7 EPNdB (Effective Perceived Noise in Decibels) quieter emissions than the current Chapter 4 standard will be charged the least noise charges.
-The new qualification criteria for noise charges are proposed in the table below:
+The new qualification criteria for noise charges are set out in the table below: